 - The identifier is one-way hashed and cannot be processed by publishers to get identifiable information such as a username.

-- The identifer is generational; it only has a lifetime of 30 days.
+- The identifier is generational; it only has a lifetime of 30 days.
 Two generations (60 days) are kept in the identifier database.

 - Different hashing routines are used for different publishers.